vizhub-core/vizhub-legacy/vizhub-v3/vizhub-ui/README.md

 ## Package Scope

 This package knows about UI, and nothing else.
-It is intentionally decoupled from any data structures or API, to keep this layer of the application simple.
+It is intentionally decoupled from any data structures or API, to keep this layer of the application simple and stupid.

 ## Development